sakshi-kothari/solar-forecasting/README.md

 The Random Forest Regressor was identified as the best-performing model, achieving an R-squared score of 0.90.
 The project highlights the effectiveness of machine learning in forecasting solar power generation, providing valuable insights into the factors influencing solar energy production.

-## Future Work

-Future enhancements could include:
-* Implementing advanced neural network architectures (e.g., LSTM) for better time series forecasting.
-* Exploring additional weather features or external data sources to improve model accuracy.
-* Conducting sensitivity analysis to evaluate the impact of different features on model predictions.

-This technical report summarizes the methodologies and findings of the solar power forecasting project, showcasing the potential of machine learning to predict renewable energy generation.
-The complete code and detailed analysis can be found in the accompanying Jupyter notebook on GitHub.